ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 It's pretty common online to see data as an array of objects in JSON.
 [D3](http://d3js.org/) is happy to use this, for example.
-And it's good if you need to have every observation stand on its own, or if there's no consistent schema.
+It's good if you need to have every observation stand on its own, or if there's no consistent schema.
 But for every record you're repeating all the keys, so it isn't very compact.

 -----